 This is an absurdly ambitious goal, because it includes a lot of pieces that all have to work together:

-If you’re in the market for that kind of ambitious app, sign up and I’ll tell you when I have something to show you.
+If you’re in the market for that kind of ambitious app, sign up and I’ll keep you up to date on my progress—and you’ll be the first to know when I have something you can use!

-I’m also working out the application implementation architecture.
+This is going to take a while.
 I’ve been dreaming up this app for almost four years, and the goal has always been: native UIs as well as a web UI.
 But the dream is also cross-platform.
-There will be a Rust core backing those native and web UIs; the front-ends will be in Swift and Elm (and, hopefully someday, F♯).
+There will be a Rust core backing those native and web UIs; the front-ends will be in Swift and Elm (and, someday, F♯).

 I’m Chris Krycho, a detail-obsessed software engineer.
 I’ve worked on everything from real-time avionics software to sophisticated web apps — including some you’ve certainly seen and probably used.